 Grouting uneven mosaic art surfaces

 Grouting can be tricky at the best of times, but it's even harder when you have glass of varying heights.

-If however, you want to use a range of glass tiles that are at different heights, there is a way to grout uneven mosaic art.
+If however, you want to use a range of glass tiles that are at different heights and you don't need the glass surface to be flat, there is a way to grout uneven mosaic art.

 How to grout uneven mosaic art